sky-sharma/xqtive/README.md

 11. At any given time an application built with XQtive runs two or more processes:

 - Main Queued State Machine (uses XQtiveStateMachine and extensions).
 This is the one whose states are called out in a sequence / recipe file or in MQTT messages.
-- Main IoT / MQTT process which interfaces to broker (currently AWS IoT or ClearBlade; support for Azure and MosQuiTTo are planned for the future).
+- Main IoT / MQTT process which interfaces to broker (currently AWS IoT, ClearBlade or MosQuiTTo; support for Azure is planned for the future).
 - Optional Queued State Machines (also use XQtiveStateMachine and extensions) launched using "multiprocessing".
 Talk to other Queued State Machines (including main one) using the Priority Queue of the state machine in question.

 EXAMPLE SEQUENCE FILE: